Lucy-Forrest-Lab/hdxer_tutorials_livecoms/README.md

 # Interpreting hydrogen-deuterium exchange experiments with molecular simulations: Tutorials and applications of the HDXer ensemble reweighting software
 This article presents a collection of tutorials, and accompanying guidance, for the [HDXer ensemble reweighting software package](https://github.com/Lucy-Forrest-Lab/HDXer).
+The tutorial files themselves are available within [the main HDXer software package]((https://github.com/Lucy-Forrest-Lab/HDXer/tree/master/tutorials).

 The HDXer software has two main functions:
 1. To predict H-D exchange rates from a candidate ensemble of protein structures, for example from molecular simulations